HU8Trader/SupplyChainDW/README.md

 # SupplyChainDW — Supply Chain Data Warehouse

-An end-to-end, GitHub-ready SQL Server data warehouse project built with the **medallion architecture** (Bronze → Silver → Gold) and a fully interactive, self-contained HTML dashboard on top of the Gold layer.
+An end-to-end,SQL Server data warehouse project built with the **medallion architecture** (Bronze → Silver → Gold) and a fully interactive, self-contained HTML dashboard on top of the Gold layer.

 Built on SQL Server 2025 (17.x) Enterprise Developer Edition, following the conventions of the `HUDataWareHouseProjectSQLScripts` reference project.